Getting around Munich

 In the city centre there are almost no buses, the subway and the suburban train that also runs underground here.
 The subway is used especially by passengers whose starting and end point is within Munich.
 The U-Bahn is much more reliable than the S-Bahn.
 The old S-Bahn is notorious for its many delays in Munich.
 The S-Bahn goes to the surrounding area and to the Munich airport (two lines to and from the airport, both depart from the central station and from the central Marienplatz).

-Price examples: Single ticket (city area): 2,80€, day ticket (only city area, called interior): 6,60€.
-Monthly tickets are quite cheap, yearly tickets even cheaper.
-However, these do not bring the tourist too much.
-The homepage of the MVV (Münchner Verkehrsverbund) is almost perfect – also the online timetable information.
-Very interesting for tourists are also partner day tickets, 3-day tickets, weekly tickets and much more.
-Weekly tickets and monthly tickets are transferable to other people.
-(Prices from the year 2017).
-The Bayern Ticket is valid on Munich’s public transport system and is also sold in the ticket machines in the underground and suburban train stations.
+The MVV (Munich Transport Association) homepage is virtually perfect – including the online timetable information.
+Partner day tickets, 3-day tickets, weekly tickets and much more are also very interesting for tourists.
+Weekly tickets and monthly tickets can be transferred to other people.
+(Prices from 2024).
+The Bayern Ticket is valid on local public transport in Munich and is also sold in the machines in the subway and S-Bahn stations.

 The older model of the subway.
-In the meantime (2017), a completely new subway model called C2
+In the meantime , a completely new subway model called C2

 By bicycle in Munich

-Munich is a city with a great many bicycle paths.
-Many sidewalks were divided in the middle and the part of the sidewalk facing the street became a bicycle path.
+Munich is a city with a lot of bike paths.
+Many sidewalks were split down the middle and the part of the sidewalk facing the street became a bike path.
 The large parks and the surrounding area of Munich are also perfect to explore by bike.
-Bicycles can be rented directly at the main station from a subsidiary company of the railway (Callabike).
-However, this is not quite cheap – according to my information currently (2014) about 15 € per day.
-Owners of a Bahn-Card get the bikes much cheaper – for 9 € per day.
-There are also minute prices for short term rentals.
-Members of Callabike can rent bikes at many locations in Munich (information without guarantee).
+Bicycles can be rented directly at the main train station from a subsidiary of the railway (Callabike).
+However, this is not cheap – according to my information currently (2019) around €18 per day.
+However, holders of a rail card can get the bikes much cheaper – namely 9 euros per day.
+There are also per-minute prices for short-term rentals.
+Callabike members can rent bicycles at many locations in Munich (information without guarantee).

 By car in Munich